wieslawsoltes/Core2D/README.md

 * The image data is saved in `zip` archives as files.
 * Project resources can be defined in `Json` or `Xaml` format.
 * `Json` format is supported for imported and exported of resources.
-* `Xaml` format is supported for imported resources.
+* `Xaml` format is supported for imported and exported of resources.
 * Database's records can be imported, exported and updated from `csv` file format.

 ## Supported Platforms